UNDP-Data/undp-visualization-library/readme.md

 # Getting Started

 UNDP visualization library is dedicated to providing a good development experience for data visualization specialists.
-Before starting, it is recommended to learn React first, and correctly install and configure Node.js v16 or above.
+Before starting, it is recommended to learn React first, and correctly install and configure Node.js v18 or above.

 We also assumes that you have intermediate knowledge about HTML, CSS, and JavaScript/TypeScript, and React.
 Starting out is straightforward.

+__Note: The library uses react v19__

-Detailed documentation can be found [here](https://orange-bay-04736e710.4.azurestaticapps.net/).
+Detailed documentation can be found [here](https://jolly-field-038560703.6.azurestaticapps.net/).

 ### Installation
 __Using npm__